frankemon/js-hangman/README.txt

 + 5) Compare letters chosen by player to letters in random word
 + 6) Remove letters already used
 + 7) Show/update images of hangman when user guesses wrong
++ 8) Try again button to refresh page

-8) You win/you lose message showing hidden word and play again option
+9) You win/you lose message showing hidden word and play again option

 Random words generated from:
 https://www.randomword.com/words/d.html